- Homosexuality

 Hate crime protections in Kentucky is sexual orientation only.

-LGBT discrimination in Kentucky is varies by region.
+LGBT discrimination in Kentucky is illegal in some contexts.

 LGBT employment discrimination in Kentucky is sexual orientation and gender identity.